 And the good part, it is affordable.
 Whether you are starting out in your adventure of home brewing or expanding your reach to add a manual grinder, the Hario Skerton is the perfect choice for newbies and seasoned coffee brewers.

-Today, you have so many options for burr grinders.
+These days you have so many options for burr grinders.
 Choose between manual or electric.
 There are also different kinds of burr blades.
 Finally, sizes do matter.

 Here are some things to keep in mind when planning to buy a burr grinder:

-Disc vs Conical Burr
+Disc vs Conical Burrs: There is a Difference

 Flat disc burr can be found in mid-range to high-end appliances.
 Flat burr grinders help shed heat quickly due to its large diameter.